 Form 8832 is the IRS form that a Limited Liability Company (LLC) must submit to be taxed as a C Corporation.
 If you have an LLC and are currently taxed as a C Corporation but want to go back to being taxed as a sole proprietorship or partnership, then you would also use Form 8832.

 If you don’t complete Form 8832, you will receive the default tax treatment for your type of business.

 Please note that this article contains general information only, so you should consult your own legal professional before making any decisions.
 For fast help online, you can submit tax-related questions to RocketLawyer.

 Most Common Uses for Form 8832

-How you are taxed can be different from the business structure (e.g. sole proprietorship, partnership, LLC, Corporation) that you select.
-If you’re not sure which business structure to choose, you should read this article first.
+How you are taxed can differ depending on the business structure (e.g. sole proprietorship, partnership, LLC, Corporation) that you select.
+If you’re not sure which business structure to choose, check out our article on the different business structures.

 Form 8832 (which you can get here) is a two-page, 11-question form from the IRS.
 Below, we provide you with step by step instructions on how to fill it out.